 \section{Conclusion}

-In this paper, we introduce the mmFedMC framework that minimizes communication overhead and enhances learning efficiency through joint modality and client selection strategies.
-By optimizing modality selection with Shapley values, modality model sizes, and recency, as well as favoring clients with lower local loss for client selection, we achieve considerable recognition accuracy and up to 20x increase in communication efficiency.
-The proposed mmFedMC is highly flexible, suitable for heterogeneous clients, offers modular modality models that can be detached, and provides impact for data modalities.
-Extensive experiments across a diverse range of real-world datasets, including wearable sensors, healthcare, NLP, and remote sensing satellite datasets, demonstrate the outstanding performance of the mmFedMC framework across various data modalities.
+In this paper, we introduced the MFedMC framework that minimizes communication overhead and enhances learning efficiency through joint modality and client selection strategies.
+By optimizing modality selection with Shapley values, modality encoder sizes, and recency, as well as favoring clients with lower local loss for client selection, we achieved considerable recognition accuracy and up to 20$\times$ increase in communication efficiency.
+The proposed MFedMC is flexible, suitable for heterogeneous clients, offers modular modality encoders that can be detached, and provides impact assessment for data modalities.
+Extensive experiments across a diverse range of real-world datasets, including wearable sensors, healthcare, NLP, and remote sensing satellite datasets, demonstrated the outstanding performance of the MFedMC framework across various data modalities.

-Our future work will focus on enhancing the adaptability of mmFedMC through dynamic configuration.
-For modality selection, we could adjust the weight of communication overhead based on the dynamically available communication resources in the real world (such as higher bandwidth at night), allowing for the uploading of more modality models.
+Our future work will focus on enhancing the adaptability of MFedMC through dynamic configuration.
+For modality selection, we could adjust the weight of communication overhead based on the dynamically available communication resources in the real world (such as higher bandwidth at night), allowing for the uploading of more modality encoders.
 For client selection, we may consider a dynamic strategy based on local loss, employing selection of higher local losses at the initial stages of FL to speed up convergence, and transitioning to the proposed lower local loss selection towards the end to optimize local minima.
-Additionally, we contemplate that Shapley values could further refine sensor deployment, potentially halting the training of underperforming modalities to reduce computational overhead, energy consumption, and sensor costs.

-\begin{IEEEbiography} [{ }] {Liangqi Yuan} (Student Member, IEEE) received the B.E. degree from the Beijing Information Science and Technology University, Beijing, China, in 2020, and the M.S. degree from the Oakland University, Rochester, MI, USA, in 2022.
-He is currently pursuing the Ph.D. degree with the School of Electrical and Computer Engineering, Purdue University, West Lafayette, IN, USA.
-His research interests are in the areas of sensors, the Internet of Things, signal processing, and machine learning. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }] {Liangqi Yuan} (Student Member, IEEE) received the B.E. degree in Photo-electronic Information Science and Engineering from Beijing Information Science and Technology University, Beijing, China, in 2020, and the M.S. degree in Electrical and Computer Engineering from Oakland University, Rochester, MI, USA, in 2022.
+He is currently pursuing the Ph.D. degree in Electrical and Computer Engineering in the School of Electrical and Computer Engineering at Purdue University, West Lafayette, IN, USA.
+His research interests include multimodal learning, mobile computing, and machine learning. \end{IEEEbiography}